d12frosted/elpa-mirror/gnu/denote-readme.txt

   filtering]).

+[Use the `consult-notes' package for enhanced minibuffer interactions] See section 15.9

 [Features of the file-naming scheme for searching or filtering] See section 5.4

-15.10 Use the `denote-menu' package ───────────────────────────────────
+15.11 Use the `denote-menu' package ───────────────────────────────────

   Denote’s file-naming scheme is designed to be efficient and to provide